MaxStalker/MaxStalker/README.md

 editor.
 The devs were really helpful and community responsive.
 I had a chance to build plugins, that I used to prepare flyers for Berlin Blockchain Week.
 Build some fancy projects, like avatar generator and component factory, and help other members, when they were stuck with some common problems.
 One of the best times in 2019 🤗
+- [Goatdex](https://www.goatdex.com) is a tool to track personal and overall ownership and statistics for [GoatedGoats](https://goatedgoats.com/) project.
+- [Code Scout](https://www.codescout.xyz/) is a smart contract explorer for Flow Network, providing you a way to find the address of a specific contract and lots of additional helpful information.
+Built with `React`, `NextJS`, `Vercel` and `Prisma`.

 ### Social Media
 - [Twitter](https://twitter.com/MaxStalker)